pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 ### The Distinction: SDKs vs. Decision Frameworks

-Most prior work in this space provides **SDKs and toolkits**, libraries that give developers primitives for building agent systems.
+Most prior work in this space provides **SDKs and toolkits** — libraries that give developers primitives for building agent systems.
 MCI provides an **architectural pattern** with opinionated guidance on how to use those primitives in production environments with real constraints.

 Use LangChain, Microsoft Agent Framework, or CrewAI to build your system.
 Use MCI's rubrics to make operational decisions within that system.